AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 * Canada Social Sciences and Humanities Research Council (20 000$ CAD/year) 2021-2025

 * Joseph-Armand Bombardier Canada Graduate Scholarships (105 000$ CAD) 2021-2024
-    * - Scholarship declined to go study abroad.
+    * Scholarship declined to go study abroad.

 * OBVIA M.A.
 Fellowship Award (15 000$ CAD) 2020-2021

 * Bourse Desjardins Baccalauréat (1250$CAD) 2017

+.

 # Work Experience

 ## In-the-field experience
 **2019-2021 Ethics Adviser- Student Trainee**
-* Employer: Ethics in Science & Technology Commission (Quebec Government)
+* *Ethics in Science & Technology Commission (Quebec Government)*
     * The Commission's mandate is to advise the Government on ethical questions related to Science & Technologies.
     * Participation in the writing of several documents, including official briefs and reports.

 \
 \
 **2019-2021 Team Member of the Innovative Ideas Incubator (Hub)**

-  * Think Thank: OBVIA - International Observatory on the Societal Impacts of AI & Digital Technology (Canada)
+* *Think Thank: OBVIA - International Observatory on the Societal Impacts of AI & Digital Technology (Canada)*
   * Involvement in this hub led to the creation and development of an AI supportive system for the Service of Information and the Referral Service on socio-community services in Quebec (211).
 This AI project was schedule to be presented at a workshop at the Massachusetts Institute of Technology (MIT) in October 2020 (cancelled due to pandemic travel restrictions).

 .